 Best Family Restaurants in Asheville

 Asheville is known for its delicious food.
 Now that we have a not-so-quiet toddler, we tend to eat at the breweries, since they’re spacious and kids can run around and be loud.
-All the breweries mentioned above (New Belgium, Hi-Wire, Wedge Brewing Company, Sweeten Creek Brewing, Highland Brewing and Asheville Brewing Company) either have food trucks or in-house menus.
+All the breweries mentioned above either have food trucks or in-house menus.

 If you’re traveling to Asheville with a baby, or someone who can sit through a meal, these are our top picks of kid-friendly restaurants in Asheville with delicious food.